 - execution of test cases (manually or automated).

-Another essential (and arguable) thing to note is that regression testing applies to any testing level, including unit, API/integration, system and acceptance testing.
-There is a widespread convention, however, that regression testing is mostly a part of system testing.
+Here’s another essential thing to note.
+In theory, regression testing applies to any testing level, including unit, API/integration, system and acceptance testing.
+There is a widespread convention, though, that regression testing is mostly a part of system testing.

 Extent of regression testing